Vicente Sarmiento

-Vicente Flavio Sarmiento (born May 11, 1964) is an American economist, lawyer, and politician serving as a member of the Orange County Board of Supervisors from the 2nd district since 2023.
+Vicente Flavio Sarmiento (born May 11, 1964) is a Bolivian-born American economist, lawyer, and politician serving as a member of the Orange County Board of Supervisors from the 2nd district since 2023.
 He was previously the mayor of Santa Ana from 2020 to 2022.
 A member of the Democratic Party, he previously served as City Councilmember representing Ward 1 from 2007 to 2020.
 Hailing from Quime in Bolivia's La Paz Department, he is credited as the first-ever Bolivian American mayor in the United States.

 Early life and education

-Vicente Sarmiento was born on May 11, 1964 in Quime in the Inquisivi province of La Paz, Bolivia to Vicente Sr. and his wife Irma.
+Vicente Sarmiento was born on May 11, 1964, in Quime in the Inquisivi province of La Paz, Bolivia to Vicente Sr. and his wife Irma.
 When he was a year old, his family emigrated to California, settling in Santa Ana where his father worked as a hotel waiter while his mother provided cleaning services.

 He studied at the University of California, Berkeley, where he met his wife Eva Cazas, an attorney of Mexican descent.
 He graduated from Berkeley with a Bachelor of Science Economics before continuing his studies at the University of California, Los Angeles, School of Law where he received his Juris Doctor.
-After that, he completed a Certificate Program for Senior Executives in State and Local Government at the Harvard Kennedy School of Law.
+After that, he completed a Certificate Program for Senior Executives in State and Local Government at the Harvard Kennedy School of Government.

 Political career

 In 1994, Sarmiento's father introduced him to Miguel A. Pulido, whose Santa Ana mayoral campaign he worked to support.
 After successfully being elected, Pulido appointed Sarmiento as the city's housing development commissioner.
 In January 2007, he was appointed to the Santa Ana City Council representing Ward 1 in order to complete the term of Jose Solorio who had been elected to the California State Assembly.
 The following year, he ran for a full term and was elected with 62.7% of the vote.
-He was subsequently reelected to two further terms in 2012 and 2016.
+He was reelected in 2012 and 2016.